How to: Build a replica Cannon Part Three

 One concession to ensuring robustness was to insert a hardboard panel (not shown above left) attached to the cross-ribs between the brackets.
 Five and a half millimetre thick plywood strips (above right) were pinned in place to conceal the noggins.
 When combined with multi-purpose filler to disguise any gaps, the illusion of solid wood can be created.

 The addition of shallow, longitudinal grooves, cut with a tenon saw and filed to shape, further give the impression that the brackets are constructed from several pieces of solid timber (see right).

-Step Nine Without a lathe to turn four "trucks" (wheels), each one was made by gluing three 18 mm plywood discs together.
+Step Nine Without a lathe to turn four "trucks" (wheels), each one was made by gluing three 18 mm plywood discs together (overall width 54 mm).
 The discs themselves can be cut with a jigsaw or using a router, the latter being the option chosen in this case.
-In the original drawing (above), each truck (wheel) was intended to have a diameter (Ø) of 190 mm.
-With the gun carriage built, this seemed slightly out of proportion, so the diameter was increased to 270 mm for the front trucks and 230 mm for the rear.
+The original plan intended each truck (wheel) to have a diameter (Ø) of 190 mm.
+With the gun carriage built, this seemed slightly out of proportion, so the diameter was increased to 270 mm for both the front and rear trucks.

 The liberal application of wood filler round the circumference of each truck, sanded smooth, and then each one stained a mahogany colour, created the look of solid wooden wheels.

 The trucks on most examples of original gun carriages also seem to be made of more than one disc of material.
 Where two or more discs are used, then these are usually bolted together.
 Six clout nails were therefore hammered into each of the four trucks to represent these bolts.
 One of the four completed trucks (wheels) is shown right.